kaascevich/kaascevich/README.md

 ## other marginally less important details

-- i want ***nothing*** to do with web development.
+- I want **_nothing_** to do with web development.
 JavaScript is just… [bad](https://www.destroyallsoftware.com/talks/wat).
 - my socialization skills are… lacking. it's getting better, but they're still quite lacking. just take that into account if you want to talk to me.
-- i'm not online *too* often, because school exists (which is absolutely not unfortunate in any way other than that).
+- I'm not online *too* often, because school exists (which is absolutely not unfortunate in any way other than that).

 ## links

 - [my *true* tiny home online](https://kaascevich.carrd.co)
-- [email](mailto:cloths-fringe0s@icloud.com) (don't expect an immediate reply, though — i tend to keep my inbox tidy)
+- [email](mailto:cloths-fringe0s@icloud.com) (don't expect an immediate reply, though — I tend to keep my inbox tidy)